John McTiernan's unrealized projects: Texas Lead and Gold

 Around 1992, after the success of Unforgiven, McTiernan circled to direct the spec script Texas Lead and Gold by Jim Gorman and Michael Frost Beckner, which was described as an adventure story reminiscent of The Treasure of the Sierra Madre.
 It famously became the highest-selling screenplay at that time, producing a bidding war amongst various studios, with the first offer going for $1 million.

 Bitterroot

 In April 1993, Paramount Pictures was developing Bitterroot, to have been directed by McTiernan and star Brad Pitt, who would eventually drop out due to scheduling conflicts.
 Offers had also gone out to Mel Gibson, Tom Cruise and Richard Gere, all of whom declined.
 Later that month, the film was put into pre-production turnaround, allowing McTiernan and producer Donna Dubrow to set it up at a rival studio following Paramount's concerns over the casting and the projected $50 million budget.
 According to Dubrow, the studio "seemed to feel that Keanu Reeves and Gene Hackman weren't enough to proceed."
-Bitterroot was written by David Shaber and was to have told the story of the 1877 Indian War.
+Bitterroot was written by David Shaber and was to have told the story of the 1877 Nez Perce Indian War.
+In November 2009, McTiernan reaffirmed his intent to direct the film, saying it's a project he's "dreamed of making for a long time."
+He went on to add that if he were given a check for $150 million to make any film of his choosing, it would be the Nez Perce project, but specified that he would not require that amount.
+"For that price, I can make three films.
+Three big films, even."
+Two months later, Scottish filmmaker Diane Bell revealed to IndieWire that she was working with McTiernan on the script for Bitterroot.